 How to Mount Crossfire Receiver Antenna?

-You can zip tie them to the arms, probably the easiest and most common way to install your antenna.
+With T-Immortal style antennas, you can strap it to the arms with two zip ties, probably the easiest and most common way to install your antenna.

 Or be a little bit more elegant and use a 3D printed mount

-As a bad example, try to keep both ends of the antenna as far away from carbon fibre as possible.
-At least not touching like this.
+Try to keep both ends of the antenna as far away from carbon fibre as possible, since that’s where the active element is.

 Please let me know if you have any questions or comment.